Sleep Apnea Williamsport, PA

 Does sleep apnea get worse with age?

-Sleep apnea can either develop or get worse with age.
-As we get older, we lose muscle tone all over our bodies.
-This includes your airway and muscles around your throat and mouth.
-This makes it more likely for the soft tissue to collapse into the back of your throat.
+Sleep apnea can either develop or worsen with age.
+As we age, we lose muscle tone all over our bodies, including our airways and the muscles around our throats and mouths.
+This makes it more likely for the soft tissue to collapse into the back of our throats.

 Is sleep apnea considered a disability?

-Sleep apnea on its own isn’t considered a disability by the Social Security Administration.
-However, there are conditions that can occur in tandem with sleep apnea that may qualify.
+Sleep apnea alone isn’t considered a disability by the Social Security Administration.
+However, some conditions that may qualify can occur in tandem with sleep apnea.
 Heart problems, mental issues, and more may qualify as disabilities.

 Treating Sleep Apnea in Williamsport, PA